 The fact of the matter is that history isn’t a list of names, dates, and dead people.
 Every person listed in those textbooks (and the billions of others that didn’t make a huge stamp on the human race) were just as real as you and I. They lived.
 They learned.
 They worked.
 They laughed.
 They cried.
 They got angry.
 They had pet peeves and passions.
 They were just like us.
 They just lived before we did.

-So, check back regularly.
-My plan is to post a new story the last Friday of the month.
+Please check back regularly, as I post a new story the last Friday of the month.
 Also, leave a comment and contact me– I’d love to know your thoughts. 🙂

 Most sincerely yours,